 Note: Refer to the requirements of clause 4.5 of CDG 7.2 for installation and design of sprinkler systems.
-All sprinkler heads are to be concealed heads, unless otherwise approved by the FRMU.

-2.2.3 Smoke Detection and Alarm\
+2.2.3 Smoke Detection and Alarm

 Smoke alarms must be installed on the ceiling in every bedroom, in exit routes, hallways, living areas and staff offices/areas.